imegia/Discord.js-Bot/README.md

 # Commands

-In the most updated version of this the bot comes with the following commands
+These are all the commands that come with the bot

 #### Kick Command